jeppevammenkristensen/auto-spectre/AutoSpectre.SourceGeneration/docs/Readme.md

 ﻿# AutoSpectre Source Generation

-This allows you to decorate a class with the `AutoSpectreForm` attribute and decoreate properties on that class with:
+This allows you to decorate a class with the `AutoSpectreForm` attribute and decorate properties on that class with:

 * `TextPromptAttribute`
 * `SelectPromptAttribute`

+and void or Task methods with

+* `TaskStepAttribute`

 and behind the scenes a Form (SpectreFactory) will be generated to request input using `Spectre.Console`